TryFastCount: Optimizing sequence operations for known lengths

 }

 The ICollection<T> interface technically cannot guarantee that all the types that implement it will provide an efficient implementation of the Count property.
 However, by convention, it should be safe to assume that this will be the case.
-The MSDN design guidelines for Choosing Between Properties and Methods provide the following advice:
+The Microsoft Learn design guidelines for Choosing Between Properties and Methods provide the following advice:

 Do use a property, rather than a method, if the value of the property is stored in the process memory and the property would just provide access to the value.